Clothing, class and education: Mapping USyd’s fashion landscape - Honi Soit

 “A lot of statement pieces on campus start off as artsy things… but then they go over to the other side [mainstream].
 Things like Doc Martens, RM Williams, Vivienne Westwood pearl necklaces…” says Alice*, a cis female Arts student from Northern Sydney.

-Seminal anthropoligst Dick Hebdige in Subculture: The Meaning of Style (1979) suggests the “incorporation” of subcultural styles into the mainstream by industrial capitalism, such as queer and youth styles of the late 20th century (e.g. punk), often dissolves their confrontational, counter-cultural semiotic power.
+Seminal anthropologist Dick Hebdige in Subculture: The Meaning of Style (1979) suggests the “incorporation” of subcultural styles into the mainstream by industrial capitalism, such as queer and youth styles of the late 20th century (e.g. punk), often dissolves their confrontational, counter-cultural semiotic power.

 Despite this, Alice suggests that different socio-economic crowds are still distinguishable through what people wear.
 “You can often tell from what people wear, one; how they politically-identify, and two; what part of campus they’re from.”